QLi007/lstm_stock_pytorch/development_log.md

 - Enhance feature importance with SHAP values or permutation importance
 - Consider market regime detection for adaptive strategy evaluation

+### Date: 2024-03-26

+### Modifications
+- Created `improved_baseline_comparison.py` to address several issues in the baseline comparison functionality:
+  - Fixed data processing and alignment issue to ensure test data and closing prices are correctly aligned
+  - Implemented consistent exception handling across all trading strategies
+  - Unified the approach for handling short data sequences
+  - Improved the method for extracting closing prices from feature tensors
+  - Enhanced numerical stability in performance metric calculations
+  - Added robustness to model loading with proper error handling
+  - Enabled user configuration of benchmark strategy parameters for more flexible testing

+- Created `colab_improved_baseline_cell.py` with a simplified version of the baseline comparison code that can be integrated into Colab notebooks, including all the improvements mentioned above.

+### Test Results
+- Code review shows logical consistency and improved robustness compared to previous implementations
+- Error handling is more comprehensive and consistent across all components
+- Parameter configuration for benchmark strategies now allows for more flexible testing

+### Issues Encountered
+- None during code implementation

+### Solutions
+- N/A

+### Follow-Up Plans
+- Integrate the improved baseline comparison into the complete Colab notebook
+- Consider adding more benchmark strategies and performance metrics in future updates

 ### Date: 2023-03-27

 #### Modifications